travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 #### Ruby Projects

-For ruby projects, ensure that you have the sqlite3 ruby bindings in your bundle:
+For Ruby projects, ensure that you have the sqlite3 ruby bindings in your bundle:

     # Gemfile
     # for CRuby, Rubinius, including Windows and RubyInstaller